jeremytammik/tbc/a/1956_outer_walls.md

-An unusal and beautiful two-and-a-half-hour full-length feature film with beautiful views on [how to build Gmail-like UI with React Native at the Zen temple Koshoji](https://youtu.be/w-M9UFHLAl0) is remarkably chockful of information and calming at the same time.
+An unusal and beautiful two-and-a-half-hour full-length feature film with beautiful views on [how to build Gmail-like UI with React Native at the Zen temple Koshoji](https://youtu.be/w-M9UFHLAl0) is chockful of information and calming at the same time.

 <center>
 <img src="img/zen_react_programming.png" alt="Zen and the Art of React Programming" title="Zen and the Art of React Programming" width="500"/> <!-- 1000 -->